Linxius/UrbanScene3D/README.md

 ```
 The provided path files in our dataset are in UE (world) coordinate system, a left-handed, Z-Up coordinate system (in cm).

-Each capturing of synthetic scenes comes with a path file and a captured image set.
+Each capture of synthetic scenes comes with a path file and a captured image set.
 The captured images of real scenes are recorded with GPS information.

 ## Image capturing
 For your convenience,
-we provide seperate image capturing programs (exe) (in this [zip file](https://www.dropbox.com/sh/pw09ebaa6k4phzr/AABsXdqRusZp7WEtQ7qWledOa?dl=0)) for the four synthetic scenes in the benchmark.
+we provide separate image-capturing programs (in this [zip file](https://www.dropbox.com/sh/pw09ebaa6k4phzr/AABsXdqRusZp7WEtQ7qWledOa?dl=0)) for the four synthetic scenes in the benchmark.

 fov=60 resolution=6000*4000 for synthetic scenes.
 Real scenes come with different cameras, a camera calibration is needed to get the camera parameters accordingly.